 Hello subscribers!
-Jet Fuel Review is returning with a new batch of editors all eager to take part in a questions and answers for the blog counterpart.
+Jet Fuel Review is returning with a new batch of editors all eager to take part in questions and answers for the blog counterpart.
 Our choice of Q and A isn’t by mistake, it is a quick way to get a look into the thoughts that whirl in each editor’s head.
-Our first starting editor for Fall 2019 is Jordan Benes and here is a little bit about her.
+Our first starting editor for Fall 2019 is Jordan Benes and here is a little bit about her:

 For our Spring 2019 issue of Jet Fuel Review (with cover art by artist Delano Dunn) there is a special section that presents collaborative writing, which is writing that multiple artist’s crafted.
 As a way to celebrate the successful launch of our 17th issue, we’ve asked some of students, faculty, and alumni to join in and construct a piece, or multiple, that they created with their peers.

 Presented below is a segment of the Special Section’s introduction as written by JFR Managing Editor, Zakiya Cowan, and a collection of fantastic collaboratively written pieces by some of our very own editors of Jet Fuel Review as well as some members of the Lewis University community.
 In summation, each of these pieces remain as a showcase of the bridge of collaboration and we are excited to present this talent.

 Found below is a collection of exceptional charcoal portraits and close-up by Shannon Washburn, a Lewis University student that we’re excited to feature here.
 We’ve included Washburn’s bio, reflection, and eight unique pieces in this post.
 See for yourself the dedication and artistry of this talented individual.